PrestaShop/prestashop.github.io/news/_posts/starter-theme/2015-10-26-starter-theme-news-2.markdown

 {/block}
 {% endhighlight %}

-Soon we'll start using ajax and rivetsjs to improve this page.
+Soon we'll start using Ajax and [Rivets.js](http://rivetsjs.com/) to improve this page.

 ## Notifications

-If you ever worked with PrestaShop, you know `$this->errors`, this array where we store all error messages accross the whole software.
+If you ever worked with PrestaShop, surely you know `$this->errors`, the array where we store all error messages across the whole software.
 We now have introduced the same thing for `success`, `info`, `warning`.
 This may look like a small improvement but it's actually a big step forward.

-If you look at many templates in `default-bootstrap` you'll find a lot of piece of code like this:
+If you look at many templates in `default-bootstrap`, you'll find a lot of pieces of code like this:

 {% highlight smarty  %}
 {if $category->id AND $category->active}